eblocker/eblocker-docs/TestEnvironment.md

-# Convert an eBlocker to the Stage environment
+# Convert an eBlocker to the Test environment

+The Test environment contains the latest development builds.

 Prerequisites: